On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not

 Since the maximum of a standard Brownian bridge is known to follow the Kolmogorov distribution \citep{kolmogorov}, here denoted with $\mathcal{K}(\cdot)$, we have that, as $K\rightarrow\infty$,

-The partial sums process, however, is observed over discrete times; hence, its maximum is always smaller than or equal to the maximum of the Brownian bridge, leading to a shift in the distribution.
-Nevertheless, the application of the continuity correction
+The partial sums process, however, is observed over a discretized space; hence, its maximum is smaller than or equal to the maximum of the Brownian bridge, leading to a shift in the distribution.
+The application of the continuity correction

-agrees with the finite-$K$ distribution even for $K\sim 10$.
-A similar result can be obtained for situations in which the number of sets over which the partial sums are taken does not coincide with the number of bins.